People

 Psychiatry

-Ashley Mason, PhD, is an Associate Professor of Psychiatry at UCSF.
-She is core research faculty at the UCSF Osher Center and a clinical psychologist leading behavioral sleep medicine treatment in the UCSF Osher Center Clinic.
+Ashley Mason, PhD, is an Associate Professor in Residence at the Weill Institute for Neurosciences and the UCSF Osher Center for Integrative Health.
+She is a clinical psychologist and directs behavioral treatment for insomnia at the UCSF Osher Center Clinic.
 She is Director of the UCSF Sleep, Affect, and Eating (SEA) Lab.
 She is the Co-Director of the UCSF Center for Obesity Assessment, Study, and Treatment (COAST).
-She is primarily a researcher (85% time) but also does clinical work (15% time).
+She is primarily a researcher, but also treats patients for insomnia within the Osher Center Sleep Clinic.

 Stefanie Mayer, PhD